 My Vietnamese holiday traditions have included creating a special meal like pho to share with my family and friends throughout the years.
 Pho is usually reserved for special occasions because it takes a lot of time, effort, and ingredients to make from scratch.
 Even though I’m celebrating differently this year, pho is the perfect recipe to stir up those feelings of nostalgia and comfort we may be missing from a typical holiday celebration.
 I’ve partnered with Beef.
 It’s What’s For Dinner. to bring you my ultimate Slow Cooker Pho recipe that can be easily scaled up or down depending on who’s gathering around your table this season.

-My Slow Cooker Pho recipe features beef Eye of Round Roast, an affordable and versatile cut commonly purchased during the Southeast Holiday season.
+My Slow Cooker Pho recipe features beef eye of round roast, an affordable and versatile cut commonly purchased during the Southeast Holiday season.
 Growing up in Florida and North Carolina, it’s no surprise why this economical, flavorful powerhouse was a holiday staple in my family.
-Eye of Round Roast is lean and boneless and served simmered in the pho broth.
-My Slow Cooker Pho offers beef while still served in the recommended 3-ounce serving boasting 10 essential nutrients including high-quality protein, zinc, iron and B vitamins.
+Eye of round roast is lean and boneless and served simmered in the pho broth.
+My Slow Cooker Pho offers beef still in the recommended 3-ounce serving, boasting 10 essential nutrients including high-quality protein, zinc, iron, and B vitamins.